1. What is cuStudentLoans?

-- If you are self-employed, you must provide a 2011 and 2012 tax return and required schedules.
+- If you are self-employed, you must provide tax returns from the last two years and required schedules.

 - If you are retired, you must provide a pension and/or social security award letter or 1099R.

-- If you are a commission-based employee, you must provide a 2011 and 2012 W-2 and two recent pay stubs within the last 60 days.
+- If you are a commission-based employee, you must provide W-2′s from the last two years and two recent pay stubs within the last 60 days.

 If the loan is cosigned, only the cosigner needs to submit these documents.